RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

 --> I play with the span parameter.
 If reduce it less 'approximate' the trend. .8 look optimal.
 Even though I added boxplot so that we really see where are the data

 --> *loess* is a good method as not linear and do not require numeric x-axis (*gam* method required it, and the code is buggy)

+--> Looking at individual genes, we sometime do not really have the pattern show in geom_smooth.

+Lets; try to be closer to our data and work with **TPM for clustering, and vizualization**

+### Clustering of the significant genes in Time-Course analyses across genotypes using TPM
+## Generate TPM-normalized counts

+XXX